nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 2. **Accidental clearing of data** using the `clear` command may lead to data being lost.
 [Backups of the data file](#saving-a-backup-data-file) should be made frequently by copying out the JSON file to another location on your computer.
 3. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 This file can be found in `[JAR file location]/data/preferences.json` similar to [other data files](#saving-the-data).
+4. **Multiple pets with similar characteristics** (name, age, sex, breed and species) are currently not allowed and would be flagged as a duplicate.
+Future versions are to allow this behavior with a recommendation to always link a pet to an owner.

 --------------------------------------------------------------------------------------------------------------------